We’re strengthening our commitment to provide mobility solutions and help alleviate this societal emergency in the face of the current health crisis.

 - Strengthening internal communication through a newsletter to provide relevant information for workers and promote the best hygiene and protection practices against COVID.

-- At Heathrow and AGS, a temporary restriction of operations to protect workers’ health.
-We’re actively working with the NHS to increase passenger safety, rolling out hundreds of hand sanitizer dispensers, emphasizing cleanliness, and installing new signage to ensure social distancing measures.
+- At Heathrow and AGS, we’re actively working with the NHS to increase passenger safety, rolling out hundreds of hand sanitizer dispensers, emphasizing cleanliness, and installing new signage to ensure social distancing measures.